Game-Dev-Network/GDN-Lab/Unity/Unity 2D/HighScoreScene/v1/README.md

   To use this system you just need to add the whole project into your assets folder and do the following:

+  **Important:** Change the name of the scene where to go back after this scene at "Highscore/Data/ScoreSceneData.asset"

-  If you want to edit which color will be used for highlight the new highscore, change the name of the scene where to go back after this scene, the score values or default names of virtual previous players; you only need to edit in the inspector the values of "Data/ScoreSceneData.asset"
+  If you want to edit which color will be used for highlight the new highscore, the score values or default names of virtual previous players; you only need to edit in the inspector the values of "Highscore/Data/ScoreSceneData.asset"

   To modify the new score data you just need to create a reference to the Score ScriptableObject, if for example your reference is called m_score you can edit values and launch the scene like this: